-You know the Silencil Scam right?
-I mean the one where a couple of website operators got paid to “insert” their own personal brand name into a formula.
+You know the Silencio Scam right?
+I mean the one where a couple of website operators got paid to “insert” their own personal brand name into a formula Go now.
 They presented their buyers with a final verdict that was more or less an unrevealed, aggregated sales pitch for the product, complete with their personal sales pitch.

 Silencil is Not a Dietary Supplement

 There’s nothing wrong with pitching your own ingredients into your formula; it is if you are reputable enough or knowledgeable enough to offer your buyers a sensible, respectable, and unbiased opinion of the ingredients.